7 Proven Ways to Defeat Silo Mentality at the Workplace

 To further reduce silos in business, you can have two or more teams work together on a task that involves giving a joint presentation to senior management.

-Ensure that all employees are aware of this common goal and understand how they can contribute as individuals.
-You need to foster a holistic and big-picture view to encourage collaboration, teamwork, and eventually accomplish that common goal.
+Ensure that all employees know this common goal and understand how they can contribute as individuals.
+You must foster a holistic and big-picture view to encourage collaboration, teamwork, and eventually accomplish that common goal.

 Read also: Operations Strategy: Definition, Elements, and Advantages